johnmcfarlane/papers/c++/error-handling.md

 * agreement: constituent contract agreements
 * provider: constituent contract providers
-* user: program developer(s)
+* user: program developer
 * violation by user: undefined behaviour; trappable

 Examples of violations include

-* behaviour not defined by the ISO C++ Standard such as
+* behaviour not defined by the ISO C++ Standard, e.g.
   * integer divide-by-zero,
   * out-of-bounds array lookup,
   * out-of-lifetime object access,
   * calling `std::vector::front()` on an empty object,
   * calling `upper_bound` on an unsorted sequence, and
-  * passing iterators to separate sequences to `std::for_each`, and
+  * passing iterators from separate sequences to `std::for_each`, and
 * C++ API Contract violations for which a test could be expressed in-code.

 The cost involved in testing for these violations varies.
-But in theory, all of them can be automatically tested for without changing the behaviour of the program or violating other contracts, aside from the time and space taken to execute.
+But in theory, all of them can be automatically tested for without changing the behaviour of the program or violating other contracts (aside from the time and space taken to execute).

 Further, a subset of them can be identified through static analysis,